larssexton/mclean667.org/index.md

 Troop 667 members wear the khaki uniform shirt and pants at regular troop meetings and the troop t-shirt and jeans on camping trips.
 The Scout uniform shorts and a Scouting T-shirt can be worn to meetings and camp during the summer.

+Due to Covid-19 wearing a mask inside is required

 # Advancement Program